 Economic thresholds should be based on lygus bug sampling completed in canola at the end of flowering and early pod ripening stages.
 Once the pods have become tough or leathery and seeds are firm, lygus bugs can no longer penetrate the pods or seeds with their mouthparts and are no longer an economic threat.
 At this late crop stage, the cost of controlling lygus bugs may exceed the damage they will cause prior to harvest, so insecticide application is no longer warranted.
 Furthermore, the pre-harvest interval required after spraying may not allow for an application this late27.

-Previous economic thresholds28 were conducted using previous plant stand recommendations (of seven to 14 plants per square foot) and were based on research with cultivars available in the late 1990s18.
-As new canola cultivars are developed and growers adopt different agronomic practices, plant tolerance to insect feeding damage and yield potential may also change.
+Previous economic thresholds28 were conducted using previous plant stand recommendations (of seven to 14 plants per square foot) and were based on research with Cultivars are variants in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
+Cultivars can be open-pollinated type, hybrid, synthetic, composite, etc. More available in the late 1990s18.
+As new canola Cultivars are variants in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
+Cultivars can be open-pollinated type, hybrid, synthetic, composite, etc. More are developed and growers adopt different agronomic practices, plant tolerance to insect feeding damage and yield potential may also change.

 Research completed from 2016 to 2019 29, which is supported by several entomologists across Western Canada 30 and the 2021 Oilseed Crops section of the Western Committee on Crop Pests Guide to Integrated Control of Insect Pests of Crops 31, reports that a range of 2-3 lygus per sweep (or 20-30 lygus per 10 sweeps).
-This recommendation is more suitable for current practices and canola cultivars, which appear to tolerate lygus damage better than older cultivars.
+This recommendation is more suitable for current practices and canola Cultivars are variants in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
+Cultivars can be open-pollinated type, hybrid, synthetic, composite, etc. More, which appear to tolerate lygus damage better than older Cultivars are variants in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
+Cultivars can be open-pollinated type, hybrid, synthetic, composite, etc. More.
 Risk-averse growers can take action at the lower range (two lygus per sweep or 20 lygus per 10 sweeps), while those willing to take on more risk and increase protection of natural enemies by spraying in fewer instances, can take action when lygus are over three per sweep or 30 lygus per 10 sweeps.
 Using the lower end of the threshold (about 20 lygus per 10 sweeps) may be appropriate for stressed canola with less ability to compensate for feeding 27.

 Reducing the threshold because of increasing prices is not recommended for lygus (or most insect pests) because there is not a strong linear relationship between yield and pest abundance.
 In fact, less than one lygus per sweep may actually stimulate yield.
 Also, when there is more than 100 millimetres of precipitation from the onset of bud formation to the end of flowering, the crop may partially compensate for plant bug damage.
 27.